-1) the loss of the right to lead due to the failure, and
+1) The loss of the right to lead due to the failure.

 An individual in this situation needs time to reflect and just work on themselves.
 In my experience, many times moral failure happens because we’ve been so busy doing the work of the ministry that we are closer to the work than we are to the Lord.